sidcr7-likeminds/LikeMinds-Android-Feed-CH/README.md

 Firstly, import the module into your project to get started.

-1. Clone the master branch of LikeMinds-Android-Feed-SX repository.
+1. Clone the master branch of LikeMinds-Android-Feed-SX repository to get access to the most stable version of Feed SX.
 2. Import the `feedsx` module in your Android Project.
 3. Open your build.gradle file and make sure that the module is now listed under `dependencies.implementation project(":feedsx")`